-- Call Reject On/Off: This feature allows you to choose whether to reject incoming calls or calls from specific phone numbers.
+- ➤ Call Reject On/Off: This feature allows you to choose whether to reject incoming calls or calls from specific phone numbers.
 When the Reject All Calls option is set, all incoming calls are routed directly to Voicemail.
 Reject on List allows you to enable Call Reject for the numbers saved on your Call Reject List. - ➤ Call Reject List: Allows you to view a list of the numbers you wish to reject and add new numbers to the list.
-You have the option of choosing numbers from your Contacts List or new numbers.
+You have the option of choosing numbers from your Contacts List or new numbers - Reject with SMS List: Allows you to manage the list of text messages that are used to reply to an incoming call when rejecting it.